Airsequel/Airput/README.md

-# Haskell Repos
+# Repos Uploader

-Load metadata for all Haskell repositories on GitHub and store it in Airsequel.
+Load metadata for a list of GitHub repos and store it in Airsequel.

 ## Related